Tigt/guttersnipe/accessibility/index.md

     <p>Tip: Use *asterisks* for *italic* and **bold**</p>
 </form>

-Of course, this was all a bit of an academic exercise, because the truth of the matter is, if you want transcripts available you'll need to pay somebody to make them.
-And if you want good transcripts, you'll need to pay somebody to read them, too.
+Of course, this was all a bit of an academic exercise, because nobody writes transcripts.
+You'd have to pay them.

 In the future, where cars fly and fusion is cold, your phone could just OCR whatever you point it at.
 But until then, we'll have to figure out how to make comics accessible by default.